-The traditional audio and video channels employed in the ME-dia Space exhibit the same degree of symmetry as many of the previously published systems in the media space literature.
-Both audio and video channels are exchanged reciprocally between both ME-dia Space nodes.
+The traditional media space channels employed in the ME-dia Space prototype (e.g., video and audio) exhibit the same degree of symmetry as many of the previously published systems in the media space literature.
+Both video and audio channels are exchanged reciprocally between both ME-dia Space nodes.

 However, the design of the ME-dia Space does introduce additional asymmetry of media in two significant ways.
 First, the remotely-operated door is a medium controlled by the teleworker that provides awareness information about his in/out status.
-While others in the office can open and close that door, they rarely do so without permission; traditional social mores hold that the door is controlled by the owner of the office.
+While others in the office can open and close that door, they rarely do so without permission; traditional social mores hold that the door is owned by the owner of the office.
 The teleworker, in return, does not have access to the symmetrical in/out status information of his colleagues; his field of view is restricted to what is visible through the doorway.
 Second, the teleworker has access to sensed data about the presence of individuals in his doorway that is not reciprocated for his colleagues.

-The asymmetries of media present in the ME-dia Space are important as they amplify the presence of individuals into the different physical spaces in ways that provide situationally appropriate awareness to participants at both end nodes.
+The asymmetries of media present in the ME-dia Space are important as they amplify the presence of individuals into the physical space in ways that provide awareness to participants at both end nodes.